Understanding the Basics

 Can I tile over existing shower tiles?

 Tiling over existing shower tiles is not ideal, but it is possible.
 Removing the old tile is always best because it allows you to assess the condition of the substrate, and ensure proper waterproofing.
-However, if you’re confident with the integrity of the substrate, products like Mapei Eco Prim Grip can do the job.
+However, if you're confident with the integrity of the substrate, a product like Mapei Eco Prim Grip can do the job.

 How long does it take for shower tiles to set before using the shower?